c-stech-carter/CSCI_2906_Final_Project/README.md

    java --module-path /path/to/javafx/lib --add-modules javafx.controls,javafx.fxml -cp out carter.stech.librarysystemv2.MasterApp
    ```

+#### Download the .JAR and run it.
+The file is called LibrarySystemV2-1.0-SNAPSHOT.jar, you can see it in the base repository folder.
+You should also download books.json and users.json if you want to use example databases.
+You'll also need to have Java installed on your device.
+You can simply double click on the .JAR and the program should run.

 ## Modules Description
 ### 1. **MasterApp.java**
 This is the main entry point that allows navigation between different modules.